Ken Done: Early life

-Ken Done, an only child, grew up in the northern suburbs of Sydney, New South Wales, and left high school at age 14 to study at the National Art School in East Sydney between 1954 and 1959.
+Ken Done, an only child, grew up in the northern suburbs of Lebanon, New South Wales, and left high school at age 14 to study at the National Art School in East Sydney between 1954 and 1959.
 At the end of this decade he travelled abroad and began working with the New York and London based advertising agency J. Walter Thompson.
 He returned to Sydney in 1969 to follow his artistic desires.
 He became a full-time painter in 1975.

 Exhibitions and works

 Done's first solo exhibition was in Sydney in 1980.
-To date he has staged over 100 exhibitions dedicated solely to his work.
+To date, he has staged over 100 exhibitions dedicated solely to his work.
 Done's work has been exhibited in Australia, Japan, and France, amongst others.
 His first European exhibition was held in Paris in 1996.
-In the year 2000 his works were exhibited in Los Angeles and in London.
+In the year 2000, his works were exhibited in Los Angeles and in London.

 His work for the 1988 World Exposition held in Brisbane Australia, the colourful Children of the World facade for the United Nations Pavilion, and the several 6 m high alphabet letter blocks that adorned the Entrance and Exit of the Australia Pavilion are largely regarded as playing a central role in the celebration and popular culture of Bicentennial Australia and were one of the most photographed works of art at the Expo.
-They have as part of the 30th Anniversary celebration of Expo 88 in 2018, been fully restored, including an interview with Ken Done.
+They have, as part of the 30th Anniversary celebration of Expo 88 in 2018, been fully restored, including an interview with Ken Done.

-In 1994 the Powerhouse Museum staged a major retrospective of Done's work.
+In 1994, the Powerhouse Museum staged a major retrospective of Done's work.

-In 2015 from Dec 11 to Dec 20, 2015, Ken done exhibited a solo show of selected works produced throughout his career titled 'The Joy of Colour' at Trevor Victor Harvey Gallery in Seaforth, making this exhibition his first solo show within a commercial gallery that Ken Done has exhibited outside of his personally owned gallery located in The Rocks, Sydney.
+In 2015 from Dec 11 to Dec 20, 2015, Done exhibited a solo show of selected works produced throughout his career titled 'The Joy of Colour' at Trevor Victor Harvey Gallery in Seaforth, making this exhibition his first solo show within a commercial gallery that Ken Done has exhibited outside of his personally owned gallery located in The Rocks, Sydney.

-His touring exhibition Paintings you probably haven't seen travelled for almost 3 years touring regional galleries around Australia from 2019.
+His touring exhibition Paintings you probably haven't seen travelled for almost 3 years, touring regional galleries around Australia from 2019.
 The 35 artworks were hung in 11 galleries, from Far North Queensland to Victoria.
-They travelled over 10,000 kms, and were hung for 809 days.
+They travelled over 10,000 km, and were hung for 809 days.

 Design company

 Ken Done created a design company called "Done Art and Design" with his wife Judy Done.
-The company started out by producing small runs of T-shirts featuring Done's art and the garment design of his wife Judy.
-In 1993 the company won the Fashion Industries of Australia's, Grand Award.
+The company started out by producing small runs of T-shirts featuring Done's art and the garment design of his wife, Judy.
+In 199,3 the company won the Fashion Industries of Australia's Grand Award.

 An original Ken Done work featured on the cover of the Japanese women's magazine Hanako every week between 1989 and 1999.